samchungy/fastify-zod-openapi/README.md

 { "$ref": "#/components/schemas/jobTitle" }
 ```

-For a further dive please follow the documentation as declared [here](https://github.com/samchungy/zod-openapi#creating-components).
+For a further dive please follow the documentation [here](https://github.com/samchungy/zod-openapi#creating-components).

 If you wish to declare the components manually you will need to do so via the plugin's options.
 You will also need
 to create a custom SerializerCompiler to make use of [fast-json-stringify](https://github.com/fastify/fast-json-stringify).